- The ULA Circuit is a 68 liter backpack designed for lightweight backpacking.

 |Hyperlite Mountain Gear 4400 (70 L) Windrider

-As you can see, the Circuit isn’t the lightest, but it holds its own and is the least expensive pack in the list.
+As you can see, the Circuit isn’t the lightest, but it holds its own when it comes to both price and weight.
 The Mariposa comes close in price but has smaller capacity, and the Arc Haul and Windrider are both significantly more expensive.
 The Granite Gear Crown2 is perhaps the closest competitor; here’s a side-by-side comparison for those on the fence.

 If you’re looking for a lightweight but sturdy hiking backpack for thru hiking or lightweight backpacking, I definitely recommend the ULA Circuit.
 I’ve found it comfortable, adjustable, durable, and blissfully free of the small annoyances that can drive you mad during weeks or months on the trail.
 It does its job so well that I don’t think much about it – exactly what you want from a backpack!

 Who might not want the Circuit?
 I met a few experienced thru hikers on the Arizona Trail who started their hiking obsessions with Circuits on the PCT and remembered their packs fondly, but eventually downsized to smaller and lighter packs when tackling the CDT or other more advanced trails with ultralight gear.

 These folks were generally packing lighter and moving faster than we were, sometimes putting in thirty mile days when we did “only” twenty.
 If that’s you, consider skipping the Circuit and going straight to a smaller and lighter pack like the Zpacks Arc Air or even one of these ultralight 40ish liter packs.
 For everyone else, try the Circuit!

 More Backpacking Resources